Pipeline Overview

 Molecure is one of the few biotech companies in the world developing small-molecule drugs that directly interact with mRNA.

-In December 2023, a Proof-of-Concept (PoC) was achieved, i.e., in an in vitro cell test, the inhibition of protein translation by compounds targeting the mRNA encoding this protein was confirmed.
+In December 2023, for one of the developed mRNA targets a Proof-of-Concept (PoC) was achieved, i.e., in an in vitro cell-based test, the inhibition of protein translation by compounds targeting the mRNA encoding this protein was confirmed.
 Six months later, in June 2024, the ability of another molecule, developed within the mRNA platform, to effectively bind to the intended mRNA fragment and block the translation process of the pathogenic protein was confirmed.
+Currently, the platform is focused on three therapeutic targets, validating the effectiveness of previous efforts in the development of research methods and building know-how, with one early-stage program in the Hit-to-Lead phase.

-In addition, the platform benefits from the knowledge and experience of experts in the field of RNA research working at renowned academic centers.
+In addition, the platform benefits also from the knowledge and experience of experts in the field of RNA research working at other renowned academic centers.
 Our collaborators include:

 • dr Michael T. Wolfinger (professor of bioinformatics at the University of Freiburg, expert in the field of development and utilization of bioinformatics methods for RNA secondary structure prediction, and identification of evolutionarily conserved RNA regions),